meimisaki/Sora/README.md

 	[eval
 	@optional
-		varId1	=	'(a + b) * c / d - e'	// '+-*/()' operators are available, variable such as 'a' should be already defined
-		varId2	=	'x - (1 + y) * 2'		// numbers are also acceptable
+		varId1	=	'this.Math.floor(this.x / 2)'	// 'this' inherit from self(eg..window, the global environment)
-		...									// order of expressions' evaluation is NOT guaranteed, please use multiple 'eval' to insure the topological order of them varIdN	=	'']						// empty expression will delete the variable
+		varId2	=	'this.getLayer("msg|static").y'	// 'getLayer' returns a layer which id is equal to the argument, use 'id|root' to filter, root is 'fore', 'back' or 'static' varId3	=	'this.getAudio("bgm").volume'	// 'getAudio' returns an array of audios which id is equal to the argument ...											// order of expressions' evaluation is NOT guaranteed, please use multiple 'eval' to insure the topological order of them varIdN	=	'']								// empty expression will delete the variable

 **goto**